 Yasufumi Kojima (Professor)

 In very compact objects such as black holes and neutron stars, gravity is extremely strong, and enormous amounts of energy can be released in very short periods.
 Such events are rare, but they are very bright, and even distant sources can be seen.
 There are several unresolved issues in relativistic astrophysics, although they can be roughly estimated.
 One such issue is related to pulsar magnetospheres, in which electromagnetic energy associated with the central star is converted to the kinetic energy of particles.
 Another subject of interest is sudden flares associated with black holes or magnetars.
 The magnetic field produced by magnetars is much stronger than that for normal stars, and dynamic processes may give rise to emission of intense gravitational waves.
 The ability to detect such waves would open up a new window of observation, different from the electromagnetic processes observed so far.
-As a member of the theoretical group, I am looking forward to the direct detection of gravitational waves within a few years (maybe in 2017) by the Japanese Gravitational Wave Observatory KAGRA, which is now under construction at Kamioka, Gifu.
+As a member of the theoretical group, I am looking forward to the new detection of gravitational wave-events by the Japanese Gravitational Wave Observatory KAGRA at Kamioka, Gifu.

 Illustration by AND You INC.